18F/eng-hiring/_pages/resume-review.md

 This order’s deliberate: the first couple items are quick, and will help "orient" you to the candidate's overall experience, and help focus where you look for the rest. \#2 is the hardest, and will reveal the most detail.
 The last is least important, and you can skip it if you've already got a clearly qualified applicant.
 But for those on the edge, these parts can add a bit of extra experience that pushes someone over.

-Remember that you’re reviewing a candidate’s entire submission package, which’ll include a resume and some Q&A, and possibly other links (e.g. to LinkedIn, a Github profile, etc).
+Remember that you’re reviewing a candidate’s entire submission package, which’ll include a resume and some Q&A, and possibly a cover letter and other links (e.g. to LinkedIn, a Github profile, etc).
 Make sure to scan the whole package for info that’s there, but maybe not on the cover letter.
 (But see [correcting for unconscious bias](./unconcious-bias.md) for an important note about avoiding social media).

 You’ll want to have the crediting plan open in front of you as you proceed.
 You may want to print out the single-page checklist for the relevant position and grade level, and use it to mark off experience as you go.